 When overdue items are not returned within eight weeks of the due date, you will be sent an invoice for replacement.
 The invoice must be paid in full (no partial payments allowed) unless you are returning or replacing the item as described below.

 If you return items twelve months or later, you will be required to pay the full replacement cost for the item, regardless of whether you are returning the item.
 No partial payments are accepted.

 The replacement fee is based on the current average cost of a book or DVD/Video in the UTS Collection.
-In 2013, this cost is $73.
+In 2014, the cost for the replacement of a book is $74 and the cost of the replacement for a DVD/Video is $83.
 If it is a very expensive item, then the cost will be adjusted upwards accordingly.
 You will also be invoiced for a $30 processing fee.

 If the book or DVD/Video costs less than the average replacement cost, you have the option to purchase the same edition or a more recent edition of the same book and present this to the Library.
 The $30 processing fee will still apply.